VCCE/VCC/docs/UserGuide.md

  commands "MOTOR ON/OFF" and "AUDIO ON/OFF" do not affect the VCC tape recorder as on a real Coco.

   - **Browse** -- this button allows you to *browse* your PC for ".cas" or ".wav" files of recorded cassette tape format programs.
 The 2 types differ in their formats as follows:
     - **wav** - An 8 bit, 44.199 kHz audio recording of the actual
       cassette file.
 The file MUST be 8 bit & 44.199 kHz (see below).
     - **cas** - A specially encoded, digital representation of the program data.
 This format is much more compact than wav and loads much faster.>
-  - <span style="color:red"> WARNING: If you use ".wav" files, be warned!!
-    If the ".wav" file is NOT recorded in "44,100 kHz, 8-bit", VCC will mangle the file just by loading it, you don't even have to "play" it.
-    Most "standard" wave files are in 16-bit, 44,199 kHz.
-These will not work in VCC and even if you just browse to them and select them into the tape interface, VCC will try to convert them to 8-bit and ruin the file.
-This issue is being looked into.
-You were warned <span>
   - **Record** -- Sets the tape emulation to record.
 The tape will stay on "pause" until you issue a "CSAVE" or "CSAVEM" command from basic.
   - **Play** -- Sets the tape player to "play" and as above, stays on pause until a "CLOAD" or "CLOADM" command is issued fro BASIC.
   - **Stop** -- This will stop the recorder just as on a real tape deck.
     It will not respond to any BASIC commands while stopped.
 The current "cas" or "wav" file remains in the buffer.
   - **Eject** -- This button closes then "unloads" the tape image from VCC.
 You will no longer have access to this image until it's loaded again.
   - **Rewind** -- This will rewind the "tape" image to the beginning of the tape.
   - **Mode --** Displays the current mode of the tape recorder (Play, Stop, Record Etc)
   - **Counter** -- Displays the position of the tape file just as a real tape counter would.
 Handy for tape images containing multiple programs

+<span style="color:red"> WARNING: If you use ".wav" files, be warned!!
+    If the ".wav" file is NOT recorded in "44,100 kHz, 8-bit", VCC will mangle the file just by loading it, you don't even have to "play" it.
+    Most "standard" wave files are in 16-bit, 44,199 kHz.
+These will not work in VCC and even if you just browse to them and select them into the tape interface, VCC will try to convert them to 8-bit and ruin the file.
+This issue is being looked into.
+You were warned <span>

 #### *BitBanger*